New polls find Warnock-Walker race deadlocked

 And there are also signs that some GOP voters could cross party lines to cast their ballots for Warnock.
 Eight percent of Republicans say they are supporting the Democratic incumbent, while only 1 percent of Democrats are behind Walker, the Marist poll found.

 Notably, neither candidate is breaching the 50 percent threshold needed to win the election outright.
-Georgia law requires a candidate to receive 50 percent of the vote to clinch a victory.
+Georgia law requires a candidate to receive more than 50 percent of the vote to avoid a runoff.
 If the poll results hold up, the Georgia Senate race would head into overtime, culminating in a Dec.
 6 runoff election.

 In another positive sign for Warnock, he has the support of 51 percent of voters who say they’ve already cast their ballots.
 Walker holds 47 percent support among those voters, though Republicans tend to have higher Election Day turnout, meaning there’s still time for Walker to close the gap.